rdshoep/alioss-upload/README.md

 ### Update List
+#### 0.1.2
+force set compress maxSize to 5MB, compress in mobile env will out of memory

 #### 0.1.1(2016/12/06)
 repair bug: image compress return base64 instead of buffer when compression is not actived repair bug: maxSize=false can't off maxSize setting